Art History and Visual Culture

 Breadth Requirements: Arts, Literature and Language

-VPHB74H3 - Art in Early Modern Europe: Renaissances Outside of Italy
+VPHB74H3 - Not the Italian Renaissance: Art in Early Modern Europe

 This course explores the rich visual culture produced in northern and central Europe 1400-1600.
 Topics such as the rise of print culture, religious conflict, artistic identity, contacts with other cultures and the development of the art market will be explored in conjunction with new artistic techniques, styles and materials.